Juan-Moctezuma/Weather_Data_Engineering_Project/README.md

 3. Weather_dag - automation code which runs the 2 previous scripts
 4. Google_drive_upload - script that loads data from local computer into Google Drive

-### Part 4 - AWS free tier account was created - Database credentials were generated
+### Part 4 - AWS free tier account was created (Database credentials were generated)
 <img src="Assets/AWS.png" width="80%">

 ### Part 5 - Azure Data Studio was downloaded to verify the loaded results